Cross-Region Building Counting in Satellite Imagery using Counting Consistency: Related Work

-\textbf{Domain Adaptation}: Domain adaptation is the process of minimizing the effects of a domain shift that arise when training and testing data is drawn from different distributions.
+\textbf{Domain Adaptation}: Domain adaptation is the process of minimizing the effects of a domain shift that arises when training and testing data is drawn from different distributions.
 Domain adaptation has been used to solve several problems such as {object classification \cite{zhang2020domain}, {detection \cite{zheng2020cross,soviany2021curriculum,su2021multi} }, semantic segmentation \cite{tasar2020colormapgan,iqbal2020mlsl,benjdira2019unsupervised,iqbal2020weakly}, {person re-identification \cite{hou2021unsupervised} } and crowd counting \cite{hossain2020domain,li2019coda}} . {Domain adaptation has been addressed by \cite{mozafari2017cluster} by proposing a new latent sub-domain discovery model for dividing the target domain into sub-domains by considering them a cluster while bridging the domain gap}.
 A weakly supervised domain adaptation network for latent space and output space has been proposed by \cite{iqbal2020weakly} to diminish the cross-domain gap in satellite and aerial imagery for performing semantic segmentation of built-up areas.
-Hossain et al., \cite{hossain2020domain} used domain adaptation for crowd counting where they have used semi-supervised domain adaptation using a limited number of labeled images from target data.
+Hossain et al., \cite{hossain2020domain} used domain adaptation for crowd counting where they used semi-supervised domain adaptation using a limited number of labeled images from target data.
 Finally, they have minimized maximum mean discrepancy (MMD) loss between the generated density maps of source and target.
 In addition to semi or weakly supervised domain adaptation, some recent works also address unsupervised domain adaptation { \cite{liang2018aggregating,liang2019exploring,hou2021unsupervised,zhou2021cluster} }.
-Moreover, domain adaptation in remote sensing image classification was also addressed by Zhang et al. \cite{zhang2020domain} and Liu et al. \cite{liu2020multikernel} using unsupervised transfer learning.
+Moreover, domain adaptation in remote sensing image classification was also addressed by Zhang et al. \cite{zhang2020domain} and Liu et al. \cite{liu2020multikernel} using unsupervised transfer learning. {In addition to above cited works, domain shift problems have also been addressed in recommendation systems by \cite{li2015context} using context-aware bandits, by \cite{li2016collaborative} using Collaborative Filtering Bandits, and by similar bandits \cite{korda2016distributed,mahadik2020fast}.}